How To Design A Sign - Sign Design Tips

 Potential customers driving by in front of our store

 To attract their attention and create interest in our products

 I want to design a sign to brand our business with a distinctive appearance that will make us stand out from our competitors and neighboring businesses.

 With your core purpose in mind, determining what you want to say with your signs becomes a bit easier.

 Words are one of the most important design elements in signage.

-The curvy shapes & lines of each letter create word forms which utilize valuable space within the design.
+The curvy shapes and lines of each letter create word forms which utilize valuable space in the design.
 And yet, we don't typically think of words as being a "design element" at all.

 As a consequence, one of the most common design mistakes in creating a sign we see is bad wording.
 There's often a hodgepodge of ideas randomly tossed together in an attempt to create an effective marketing message.
 Could this be due to overlooking Step #1?